Guide to mid-year plan changes

 If an employee pays for their insurance premium with pre-tax dollars, they can only change their plan under specific circumstances.

-The annual open enrollment period typically runs from November 1 to January 15, but the exact dates can vary depending on your state.
-During this time, employees can renew their existing individual health plans or search for other coverage options.
+Open Enrollment runs from November 1 to January 15, but the exact dates vary depending on your state.
+During this time, employees can renew their existing individual plans or search for other coverage options.

-Depending on when enrollment in a health plan occurs, health insurance coverage usually begins on January 1 or February 1.
-For coverage to start on January 1, employees must enroll by December 15.
+Depending on when enrollment in an individual plan occurs, health insurance coverage usually begins on January 1 or February 1.
+In most states, the normal deadline is December 15 if you want your coverage to start on January 1.

-Employees can make as many health insurance plan selections and changes as they like during the annual open enrollment cycle as long as they finalize their choice by the end of the period.
+Employees can make as many health insurance plan selections and changes as they like during the Open Enrollment, as long as they finalize their choice by the end of the period.
 Employees can only make changes to individual plans once the period is over if they have a qualifying life event triggering a special enrollment period.

-What are the requirements for making changes outside the open enrollment period?
+What are the requirements for making changes outside of the open enrollment period?

-Typically, you can only make changes to your health insurance plan during open enrollment.
+Usually, you can only make changes to your policy during the benefit’s enrollment.
 However, there are a few instances where you can make mid-year changes, provided you meet specific requirements.

 Employers